Artistic Director/Musical Theater Educator

 Jad served as coach/pianist for Knoxville Opera Studio’s productions of Suor Angelica, Lucia de Lammermoor, and The Telephone, Anchorage Opera’s Suor Angelica/I Pagliacci and Eugene Oneign.
 He conducted the premire of Kristin Hevner’s electronica opera Wednesday Before Last at New York City’s Music Concert Series.
 Orpheus and Eurdice by Ricky Ian Gordon.

 Theater Professional and Theater Educator Extraordinaire

-Virginia has been directing children, teens, and adults throughout the Bay Area for over 30 years.
-She is probably best known as the Drama Teacher at Bowditch Middle School in Foster City, where she directed large school musicals annually.
-Some of her more recent and noteworthy projects include the Hillbarn Theatre’s summer program for kids with “special needs” and a Reader’s Theatre project by and for adolescent girls dealing with the topic of bullying.
-Virginia also teaches Children’s Theatre at Notre Dame de Namur University in Belmont.
-She is an avid improvisational actor and has spent many years doing improv in San Francisco.
+Virginia has been directing children, teens, and adults throughout the Bay Area for over thirty years.
+For many years, she was best known as the Drama Teacher at Bowditch Middle School in Foster City, where she directed large school musicals annually.
+She is co-founder of the SNAP@DAC program for performing arts students with special needs and has directed many productions for the Hillbarn Theater’s Conservatory and Mainstage productions.
+She works for the Education Department at Notre Dame de Namur University in Belmont.
+Virginia is an avid improvisational actor and has spent many years doing improv in the San Francisco bay area.